lfe/blog/src/_posts/2014-12-14-1645-lutil-050-composition-predicates-core.md

 (1 2 3 4)
 ```

-Unlike schemes and Clojure, we can't just wrap parens around our function,
+Unlike schemes and Clojure, when calling ``compose`` directly, we can't just
-we need to call ``funcall`` on it.
-But we can cheat, with a little help
+wrap parens around our function -- we need to call ``funcall`` on it.
+But we can
-from Erlang arities :-)
+cheat, with a little help from Erlang arities :-)

 The following are provided as conveniences when using compose by itself (in
 other words, not in a call to ``lists:map``, ``lists:filter``, a predicate,